helico-kalki/Kalki/README.md

 - 〽 Courves

 ## ♻ Changelog
+08/31/25 | 1.7 | Finally fixed **Lasso Selection** tool and applying a filter with something selected will apply it only to the selection (not working for Combined Adjustments and Temp/Tint).
+Also minor **performance optimization** and **Zoom is centered** to the Cursor

 08/31/25 | 1.6 | Added **Dark Mode**, **Temperature / Tint Effect** and a better file structure.

 08/30/25 | 1.5 | Added a **custom Pick Color** menu/popup, with preview, hex code, eyedropper, hsv sliders, rgba sliders and presets.